Josh Abercrombie: Fight Sports Midwest (2007)

 On March 17, 2007, Abercrombie was part of the debut event for Fight Sports Midwest, a promotion run out of Portage, Indiana.
 He pinned Austin Aries in a singles bout, and later interfered in a match between Arik Cannon and former rival Tyler Black, where he helped Cannon attack the Black.
 Abercrombie and Cannon were then challenged to an impromptu tag match by Black and S.A.M.
 (Super Amazing Monkey), a man in a gorilla outfit.
 Abercrombie and Cannon won, and after the match, they unmasked S.A.M. and revealed him to be Jimmy Jacobs before viciously attacking Jacobs' leg.

 Return to IWA Mid-South (2009–2010)

 Abercrombie returned to IWA Mid-South and reformed his WSX tag team The Trailer Park Boyz with "Spyder" Nate Webb.

 Ring of Honor (2009–2010)

-In late 2009, Raymond began wrestling at Ring of Honor Wrestling tapings under his real name, along with Christian Abel and Truth Martini as part of The House of Truth.
-He hasn't appeared for the promotion since August 2010.
+In late 2009, Raymond began wrestling at Ring of Honor Wrestling tapings under his real name, performing as part of the House of Truth with Roderick Strong and Christian Able.